timezoneone/silverstripe-timepickerfield/README.md

 Requirements
 --------

-SilverStripe 4 (see previous releases for SS3 compat)
+SilverStripe 4 or 5 (see previous releases for SS3 compat)

 Usage
 --------